XpressAI/xai-component-library-template/README.md

 pip install -r requirements.txt
 ```

-To use this component library, simply copy the directory / clone the repository to your working Xircuits project directory.
+To use this component library, simply copy the directory / clone or submodule the repository to your working Xircuits project directory.